 Whether they’re for combat, reconnaissance, maintenance, or other applications, the military makes heavy use of robots in just about every area of their operations.
 Furthermore, as technology advances, the presence of robotics is only increasing on all fronts.

-One thing that’s universally true about robotics is that where there are robots, there are robotics jobs.
+One thing that’s universally true about robotics is that where there are robots, there are robotics jobs, and military robotics programs are no exception.

 In manufacturing, robots are used primarily as a way to increase productivity and boost efficiency.
 In the military, robots do all that and more.
 Many are tasked with maintenance and construction while others are primarily protecting people and improving the safety of personnel.

-Drones are perhaps the most well known application of robotics in the military.
+Drones are perhaps the most well-known applications of robotics in the military.
 These flying robots are either remotely controlled or programmed to fly autonomously through software-controlled flight plans in their embedded systems.

 Drones are primarily used for reconnaissance and scouting, able to venture into dangerous territory and retrieve intelligence.
 Because drones are controlled remotely or via programming, they’re able to accomplish their missions without putting any soldiers or military staff in danger.

 Drones are just the tip of the iceberg, though.
-The military also uses robots for detecting and disarming bombs, underwater scouting, cargo transportation, and more.
+Military robotics programs use robots for detecting and disarming bombs, underwater scouting, cargo transportation, and more.
 Search and rescue robots are even used to save lives in incredibly dangerous situations!

 Where there are robots, there are job needs.
 Even in the military, people are needed to operate, program, and maintain robots.
 That means there are a lot of robotics technicians working and gaining experience while serving their country.

 These jobs require the same skills as robotics jobs in manufacturing, but with the added training and discipline required for military duty.
-That means that the military can be a perfect opportunity for those looking to enter a career in robotics.
+That means that military robotics programs can be a perfect opportunity for those looking to enter a career in robotics.

 Robotics workers in the military can take the skills they’ve learned while serving in the armed forces and apply them to civilian jobs in the manufacturing industry upon returning from service.
 Not only does all of that experience transfer perfectly to robotics in manufacturing, but service as a veteran will also look great on a resume.